Rich455/Graph-Based-Discovery-of-Genomic-Subtypes-in-Acute-Myeloid-Leukemia/README.md

 Keep if positive (>0) — meaning co-occurrence.
 Add Fisher's p-value for reference.
 Sort by strength and print all results.
+---

 ![Alt text describing the image](https://github.com/Rich455/AML-Genomic-Subtyping-with-Graphs-Causality/blob/main/Causal%20Strength.png)

+⚠️ Limitations

+Cross-sectional data → associations, not true temporal causality

+Thresholding may miss rare subtypes

+Simulated dataset used for demonstration